 John's performance is gorgeous.
-He's 6-foot 3-inches and in tremendous shape.
+He's 6 feet 3 inches [tall] and in tremendous shape.
 His Hamlet is more in the line of a warrior.
 Laura's Hamlet leans more toward the intellectual.
 Which one is more emotionally overwhelmed?
 Which one is more cool-headed?
 It's a tremendous experience for the audience and the entire company because it changes the temperature on stage from night to night.

 It's not unusual to see a lot of families at the amphitheater each summer, and I'm certain it's not lost on you that there will be young girls in the audience, seeing their first production of Hamlet.
 They'll be seeing a young woman as the title character.